Ad Blocker Detected

 Glycoproteins are also of different types based on the site of attachment of the carbohydrate moiety to the polypeptide chain.
 As, for example, N-linked glycoproteins in which carbohydrate moiety is attached to the protein through amide nitrogen of the side chain of asparagine residue of the polypeptide.
 Similarly, the second one is O-linked glycoproteins in which carbohydrate moiety is attached through the O atom of the side chain of serine or training residue of the polypeptide chain.

-Glycoproteins have great importance in a biological system and the glycosylation of the protein is necessary for the glycoprotein synthesis.
-Glycosylation is the process of attaching carbohydrate moiety to the polypeptide formed after translation of the mRNA.
-Glycosylation is a type of post-translational modification which is necessary for some proteins to become biologically active and functional.
-Though there are many types of post-translational modifications like a cleavage of some portion of the polypeptide chain, glycosylation is one of the most important post-translational modification.
+Glycoproteins have great importance in a biological system and the glycosylation of the protein is necessary for glycoprotein synthesis.
+Glycosylation is the process of attaching carbohydrate moiety to the polypeptide formed after the translation of the mRNA.
+Glycosylation is a type of post-translational modification that is necessary for some proteins to become biologically active and functional.
+Though there are many types of post-translational modifications like a cleavage of some portion of the polypeptide chain, glycosylation is one of the most important post-translational modifications.

 Glycosylation and its importance

 Glycosylation occurs in the Golgi complex.
-Polypeptide formed after translation of mRNA in a ribosome is transported into the Golgi complex through vesicle transport where it is modified to the glycoproteins.
-Sequential addition of hexoses to the specific amino acid residue of the polypeptide catalyzed by different enzymes results in the glycoprotein formation.
-Once glycoprotein of a specific type is formed in the Golgi complex it is transported to the target place through the vesicle transport.
+Polypeptide formed after the translation of mRNA in a ribosome is transported into the Golgi complex through vesicle transport where it is modified to the glycoproteins.
+The sequential addition of hexoses to the specific amino acid residue of the polypeptide catalyzed by different enzymes results in glycoprotein formation.
+Once glycoprotein of a specific type is formed in the Golgi complex it is transported to the target place through vesicle transport.

 Glycosylation is a necessary process in many ways and glycosylation of the proteins is most important cellular/biochemical process.
 Carbohydrates attached to the protein act as a tag and thus glycoproteins are targeted to their destination according to the information displayed on them (in the form of carbohydrate moiety).
 Therefore, glycosylation is necessary for protein targeting.
 If proteins need to be targeted to membranes they have a special carbohydrate moiety that is only recognized by that membrane similarly, each glycoprotein is recognized by specific receptors displayed on the target.